Policies & Procedures

 Remember, as you were informed in your Federal Perkins entrance interview, this loan is different from others:

-• Your timely repayment of your Perkins Loan means that Manhattan College can continue to make Perkins funds available to future students!
+• Your timely repayment of your Perkins Loan means that Manhattan University can continue to make Perkins funds available to future students!
 It’s like recycling money, in a sense.

 • Your Perkins Loan has a nine-month grace period.
 If you pay back your loan during that grace period, you do not have to pay interest.